Back to Listing

 1. Paying superannuation (yours and employees)

-Payment this financial year will allow you the tax deduction this financial year on superannuation that would otherwise be due by July 28th.
+Payment this financial year (before 30 June) will allow you the tax deduction this financial year on superannuation that would otherwise be due in July.
+You can view all sort of due dates related to tax and super at the ATO's Due dates by topic.

 2. Rundown as much stock as practical